 So the rash came as a total surprise.
 It bothered me.
 It was like I did something terrible without even being aware of it.
-The next few days, I got another rash, this time on the other front wheel, also when I was backing up on a parallel parking job.
+The next few days, I got another rash on the other front wheel, and when I was backing up on a relatively easy parallel parking job.

 And that's when it became clear: It was primarily the design of the car's rear-facing cameras mounted on its sides (and the fact I was not used to them).

 On a Tesla, when you put the car in reverse, you'll see not one but three rear-facing cameras — one on its back and two on its sides.
 They give the driver an excellent view of the surroundings.

 However, the side cameras also create an illusion that the driver can see the entire sides of the car.
 Some might even mistake the visible back wheels for the front ones.